-- Developing crucial knowledge, skills and understanding that help them make sense of the world; - Involving themselves in activities based on interests and first hand experiences that encourage exploration, observation, problem solving, prediction, decision making and discussion; - Experiencing a wide range of activities, indoors and outdoors, including adult focussed, child initiated and independent play: - Encouraged by staff to challenge and extend their thinking and develop their 'scientific' vocabulary.
+- Developing crucial knowledge and understanding about plants, animals and objects in their natural environment that help them make sense of the world; - Involving themselves in activities based on interests and first-hand experiences that encourage skills of exploration, observation, problem solving, prediction, decision making and discussion; - Experiencing a wide range of activities, indoors and outdoors, including adult focussed, child initiated and independent play; - Encouraged by staff to undertake practical 'experiments' that challenge and extend their thinking and develop their 'scientific' vocabulary.

-Kev Stage 1 and 2
+Key Stage 1 and 2

-KS1 follow a topic based 2-year cycle and KS2 follow a topic based 4-year cycle ensuring all science units are covered.
-Where the term's topic is not a science focus, then science will still be taught discretely each week.
+KS1 and KS2 follow a topic-based 2-year cycle ensuring all science National Curriculum units are covered.
+Where the term's topic does not have a science focus, then science will still be taught discretely each week.
 Specific information about the topics taught or planned for science can be found on our school website.